vidyalayaone/vidyalayaone/setup/BACKEND_SERVICES_SETUP.md

 ## 2. Generate Prisma Client

-Generate the Prisma client based on the service schema:
+Generate the Prisma client based on the service schema(only run this command if the service has a database):

 ```bash
 cd apps/<service-name>